MarvNC/JP-Resources/readme.md

 # JP Resources

 My contributions to the Japanese learning community.
+For questions and support, I can be contacted @Marv [in this community](https://learnjapanese.moe/join/).

 ## Sorting mined Anki cards by frequency